Markov-Modulated Affine Processes: Introduction

 Markov-modulation adds flexibility for (financial) modelling to the class of affine processes.
 At the same time MMAPs largely preserve the tractability of the latter class, as the characteristic function of their marginal distributions can be computed via an extension of the Riccati equations for standard affine processes.
 More precisely, for an MMAP it holds that

-The function $\psi$ is characterized by the same system of generalized Riccati equations as in the standard affine case, whereas $\varphi$ is determined by means of a Cauchy problem involving $\psi$ and the generator $\genX$ of $X$.
+The function $\psi$ is characterized by the same system of generalized Riccati equations as in the standard affine case, whereas $\varphi$ is closely connected to a Cauchy problem involving $\psi$ and the generator $\genX$ of $X$.

 Simple \emph{regime-switching} MMAPs where $X$ is a finite state Markov chain have been used previously in finance.
 For instance, \cite{Elliott2009OnFormulae} consider bond pricing in affine short rate models with regime switching; \cite{Frey2020HowModelsb} use a portfolio credit risk model with default intensities given by a CIR process with regime switching to analyze securitization products backed by European sovereign bonds, and \cite{Elliott2006OptionCompensatorsb} study option pricing for regime switching pure jump Lévy processes.
 The recent contribution \cite{vanBeek2020RegimeFinance} unifies the previous examples and provides a theory of MMAPs for the case where the generator $\genX$ is a \emph{bounded} operator so that $X$ is a finite-activity jump process.